sigcsets/sigcse2017/authors/studentresearchcompetition.md

     results of your work contribute to computer science and should explain the significance of those results.

-## Student Research Competition Abstract (limited to {{site.data.cfp.details.["Student Research Competition"].abstract}})

-Include a separate paragraph (maximum of
-{{site.data.cfp.details[plural].abstract}}, including whitespace) for publication in the conference proceedings that serves as a succinct description of the project.

 ## How Do I Submit My Entry?

 Write your submission using the format specified above.